By Dana Kim, Crypto Markets Analyst

 Geothermal energy harnesses the Earth’s internal heat to generate electricity and provide direct heating.
 This unwavering source of energy is generated from the natural radioactive decay of minerals and from the Earth’s core.
 The recent advancements in drilling and technology make it a viable option for utility-scale energy production.
 Unlike solar or wind—which are intermittent—geothermal offers consistent baseload power, ensuring grid stability.

 The potential for geothermal energy is comparable to tapping into a wellspring, with the ability to deliver power reliably and sustainably round the clock.
 Recently, the Massachusetts Institute of Technology (MIT) projected that existing geothermal reserves could be three times larger than earlier estimates, marking a significant shift in the conversation around renewable energy sources.
+This revelation enhances the discourse surrounding fundamental technologies like those discussed in the article on Googlebook’s crypto momentum.

 How Geothermal Energy Works in Practice